PaulyEd/DOD-MS4/README.md

 #### Side Bar Cart/Bag

-Shows users what they current have in their bag at all times in a non-intrusive manner
+Shows users what they currently have in their bag at all times in a non-intrusive manner

  <img  src="https://res.cloudinary.com/dm2vu1yzr/image/upload/v1611493942/SideCart2_lpbqeq.png"  style="center"  width="40%">